pablomarin/GPT-Azure-Search-Engine/README.md

 5. Enable Semantic Search on your Azure Cognitive Search Service:
    - On the left-nav pane, select Semantic Search (Preview).
    - Select either the Free plan or the Standard plan.
 You can switch between the free plan and the standard plan at any time.
-6. Make sure you run the notebooks on Python 3.10
+6. Make sure you run the notebooks on a Python 3.10 conda enviroment
 7. Install the dependencies on your machine (make sure you do the below comand on the same conda environment that you are going to run the notebooks:
 ```
 pip install -r ./requirements.txt